 Another situation that comes up is when the insurance company makes you an offer right away instead of claiming their client wasn’t at fault.
 This may seem like a good thing, but a quick offer is often a lowball one that won’t cover all your expenses.
 You should be especially wary if you’re still receiving treatment for your injuries and have no idea how much the bills will ultimately be.
 The insurer may call and try to pressure you to accept the offer right away.

 In either situation, it is not a good idea to try to deal with the insurance company yourself.
 It is difficult to estimate how much your case is worth on your own, but a Decatur lawyer for personal injury will be able to help.
-Personal injury attorneys are experts in determining how much compensation you deserve for your accident, as well as negotiating with slick talkers from the insurance company.
+Personal injury attorneys are professionals in determining how much compensation you deserve for your accident, as well as negotiating with slick talkers from the insurance company.
 They can handle the insurer for you, so you can focus on getting better.

 Your attorney may also be able to recommend other options if you’ve reached the limits of the insurance policy coverage.
 (Georgia drivers are only required to carry $25,000 in liability per person, and many people do not buy more than the minimum coverage.)
 If your expenses far outweigh the insurance policy’s limits, you may be able to make a claim against the other driver directly, or occasionally against other third parties.